Crystalwarrior/KFO-Server/README.md

   - In general, updating to a Python version beyond what is specified as supported may lead to unstable behavior, so for active servers try to keep your Python version among the ones specifically labeled as supported.

 ## Commands
 Additional notes are listed at the end of the command list.
+Unless otherwise specified, all command arguments have a character limit of 1024 characters, beyond which they will be cut off.

 ### User Commands